How to Remodel a Wall

 If plumbing pipes are discovered to be in the space for the new opening, try to find another location that will do as well, but doesn't require relocating plumbing.
 Moving other obstacles will always be easier than moving plumbing.
 It will be easier, for instance, to relocate an electrical box than a water pipe.

-From the inside of the chosen stud, measure along the floor to the location where the second king stud will be and mark the wall there.
-Use a level to draw a plumb line from the mark, up the wall to the location of the new header.
-Use the level to draw a line to mark the inside of the first king stud and then to join the two sides at the top marking the header location.
+From the inside of the chosen stud, measure along the floor to the location where the second king stud will be and then mark the wall at that point.
+Measure up to where the new header will be and use a level to draw a plumb line from the floor marks up the wall to that location.
+At the header location, use the level to draw a straight line connecting the two sides.

 To remove drywall first cut along the lines with a reciprocating saw or a drywall saw in the hollow parts between the studs.
 Use the shortest possible blade on the reciprocating saw and hold it at a slight upward angle while cutting to minimize the chances of hitting the opposite wall as it moves in and out.